Croatian pre-Romanesque art and architecture: Architecture

 The most original churches are churches based on a circle with multiple apses that are spread around in radial rhythm.
 Church of Holy Trinity, Split has radial 6 apses, while Church in Ošlje (Ston) is the ony one with 8 apses.
 The biggest church with circular base is Church of St. Donatus in Zadar from the 9th century.
 Around its circular base that has a dome there is a ring nave with gallery and three apses on the east.
 From that time in central Europe there is only Charlemagne's Palatine Chapel in Aachen that can be compared with its size and beauty.

-Large churches often have one or three naves, like St. Saviour, Cetina from the 9th century which has rounded buttresses and a bell tower above the western portal (westwork).
+In the 9th century were built Carolingian churches with a westwork and axial bell tower; Church of Holy Salvation, Cetina, church in Golubić and church at "Lopuška glavica" in Biskupija near Knin.

-In the 10th century Croatian queen Jelena of Zadar, the wife of king Mihajlo Krešimir II, built in Solin two churches: Church of St. Stephen of the Island which was used as a royal mausoleum, and Church of Our Lady of the Island, one of the biggest in Croatia which was used as crown basilica.
+In the 10th century Croatian queen Jelena of Zadar, the wife of king Mihajlo Krešimir II, built in Solin two churches: Church of Saint Stephen at Otok which was used as a royal mausoleum, and Church of Our Lady at Otok, one of the biggest in Croatia which was used as crown basilica.
 Church of St. Stephen was built in Carolingian style with entrance hall above which was a gallery surrounded with two towers (westwork) from each sides of a narthex which led to tree nave church with two rows of pillars and a square apse at the end of central nave.

-In the 11th century, next to older “Church on the Hill” in Solin, Crown church of St. Peter and Moses (better known as “Hollow church“) was built.
+In the 11th century, next to older "Church on the Hill" in Solin, Crown church of St. Peter and Moses (better known as "Hollow Church") was built.
 The church was of unified Croatian pre-Romanesque forms and those Romanesque that appeared with the arrival of Benedictine monks in these parts.
 It has three naves, many thin niches inside and three apses of which middle is square and other are semicircular from inside and square outside.
-In this church the legate of Pope Gregory VII has crowned Croatian Dmitar Zvonimir.
+In this church the legate of Pope Gregory VII has crowned Croatian Demetrius Zvonimir.

-In northern Croatia there are only few fragments of interlace found in Sisak, the capital of Ljudevit Posavski.
-When the bishopric was founded in Zagreb (1090), Croatian culture at the coast has already flourished for 300 years and Croatia was at the end of its independence.
+In northern Croatia there are only few fragments of interlace found in Sisak, the capital of Ljudevit Posavski (9th century).
+When was founded Bishopric of Zagreb (1094), Croatian culture at the coast has already flourished for 300 years and Croatia was at the end of its independence.